Places to Visit in Montreux and

 Montreux itself is pretty small, so it is easy to just get around by walking.
 Also, Montreaux – as it is in most parts of Switzerland – has superb public transportation, which makes it easy to get from one place to another.
 This include trains, buses, and boats.

-What to Do in Montreux – 1 Day
+What to do in Montreux

 I estimate that Montreux consists of 50% flowers and 40% promenade (I have neglected Lake Geneva in this calculation) and the rest of Montreux make about 10%.
+Though this is probably exaggerated it is not exaggerated to say that Montreux promenade is full of flowers.

 Flowers, flowers, and more flowers, in all different shapes and colors, are lined up along the promenade.
 The clear water of Lake Geneva and the picturesque mountains make Montreux pretty perfect to me!